15jcalvo/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  "dansRoll();" is a closure because it uses the function nested within the 'personalDice' function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Everything remains the same except a new random roll made.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll is within the function scope, personalDice scope, and global scope

 ### Task 3 - Stretch Goals